bramkuijper/good_genes_sexsel/README.md

 ### Generate a shell file to run the simulation
 The programme `good_genes.exe` requires a few command line parameters (you can add more by modifying the code in `main.cpp` and subsequently recompiling).

 To generate all permutations of these command line parameters, I have created a standalone `R` script `vary_parameters.r`.
-The code below outputs a permutation and writes it to a file `batch_file.sh`:
+This script generates all permutations of parameters and then creates a `bash` shell command to run simulations for each permutation.
+The script `vary_parameters.r` writes these commands to the bash file `batch_file.sh`:

 ```
 ./vary_parameters.r > batch_file.sh